robertraaijmakers/com.iungo/README.md

 If you have any suggestions or bugs, please post them on GitHub: https://github.com/robertraaijmakers/com.iungo/

 v1.0.0:
-* Updated app to be compliant with new Homey App requirements in Homey v5.
+* Completely rebuild app to be compatible with Homey v5.
+You might need to reconnect your devices.
+Sorry!

 v0.4.0:
 * Added support for Homey energy!! :)